OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/1-Complete-List-of-OSINT-Web-Resources.md

 - [Army-Guide](http://www.army-guide.com/eng/)
   Information about the main battle tanks, armored vehicles and armament of land forces and also the information concerning other army subjects.
 - [Tanks Encylopedia](https://tanks-encyclopedia.com/)
-  A vast encylopedia and data base of various military tanks and vehicles.
+  A vast encyclopedia and data base of various military tanks and vehicles.

 ### **Aircraft**